Frequently Asked Questions

 Do I really need a lawyer for a personal injury case?

 If you were in a minor accident with pretty straightforward liability, you may be able to negotiate a fair settlement from the at-fault party's insurance company without legal representation.
 If, however, your accident resulted in serious injury and/or the circumstances of the accident are complex, it is absolutely a good idea to work with an attorney.
 If the other party denies liability for your accident, you'll need a legal advocate on your side who can investigate your accident and get expert testimony, if necessary, to prove liability.
-It is not worth the risk to forego an attorney when potentially large amounts of money and damages are on the line.
+It is not worth the risk to forego an attorney when potentially large amounts of money are on the line.

 Car Accident $4.2 Million

 A rear-end collision resulting in traumatic brain injury.

 Car Accident $1.6 Million